disulfidebond/ctakes_processing/README.md

 ![](media/cTAKES_preprocessing.png)

+It is very important for the input cTAKES file(s) to have a header and values for the DocumentID, the Patient ID, the Encounter ID, the Document Type, and a Timestamp.
+Note that at a minimum, the file(s) must have a unique value for the Patient ID and the Encounter ID.
+See the postprocessing section for more information about this.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.
 An example of single file processing is in the [run_ctakes.singleFile.sh](code/run_ctakes.singleFile.sh) bash script, and the parallel_example is in the script [parallel_example.sh](code/parallel_example.sh), which takes as input a list of files to process, and outputs this list to an designated output directory.